 Brainstem Question And Answers

 Question 1.
-Write a short note on the transverse section of medulla at level of decussation of the pyramid.
+Write a short note on the transverse section of the medulla at the level of decussation of the pyramid.

 Answer:

-Resemble the transverse section of the spinal cord and pass through inferior half of medulla.
+Resemble the transverse section of the spinal cord and pass through the inferior half of the medulla.

 Abbreviation: MLF—Medial longitudinal fasciculus